To book Lewis Pugh please contact your JLA Agent.

 Lewis is the first to complete long distance swims in each of the world’s oceans.
 He has also swum around Everest, in Arctic and Antarctic waters, and the length of the Channel.
 His aim is to raise global awareness of a fragile maritime environment - one with retreating glaciers, increasing levels of plastic pollution, and changing migration patterns.
 Lewis reveals his survival methods, examines how to deal with failure and success, and shares tips for taking on daunting challenges.

 Lewis Pugh is a swimmer, environmentalist and former maritime lawyer.
 He has pioneered distance swims in all of the world’s oceans, the ancient Seven Seas, and inland waters including the Thames, Lake Malawi, and around Everest.
 Along with his 12 miles-a-day, 49 day swim of the length of the English Channel, he is probably best recognised for becoming the first person to undertake a long distance swim at the North Pole.
-He has also broken the record for the most southerly swim with five swims in the Antarctic.
+He has also broken the record for the most southerly swim with five swims in the Antarctic and is the first person to complete long-distance swims in every ocean on the planet.

 As a United Nations Patron of the Oceans, Lewis has shared a platform with high-profile politicians and campaigners to deliver first-hand accounts of what is happened in some of the world’s most fragile ecosystems and to push for government action and legislation to protect these regions.
-He has been named a Young Global Leader by the World Economic Forum.
+He has been named a Young Global Leader by the World Economic Forum and as one of National Geographic’s Adventurers of the Year.

 © Copyright 2019 JLA.
 All rights reserved.